cliffhall/Fismo/docs/index.md

 title: About
 nav_order: 1
 ---
 # The Finite State Machine Protocol
-## For EVM Blockchains

 #### Consider this
 > There are standards for tokens that allow us to represent static things like currency, ownership, membership, and participation.